 Can I use Windscribe on all my devices at once?

 Windscribe offers multiple simultaneous connections depending on your plan.
 Check your current tier for the exact limit, and plan accordingly if you have many devices PCs, phones, tablets, and smart TVs.
-Does edge come with a vpn and how to use a VPN with Microsoft Edge for private browsing, speed, and security

 Is Windscribe good for streaming Netflix or other services?